redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `snowflake_id`

 Generate a new snowflake ID each time it is invoked and prints a string representation.
+I.e.: 1559229974454472704

 #### Parameters